 - Designate advisors to the fund, such as yourself, your spouse or your children.
 Name additional advisors, such as family members, to be able to make grant recommendations.

 - Plan for the future by working with the DCF to design a succession plan for your fund, defining how it is to be used after you are gone.

-- Choose an investment strategy from the DCF’s investment pools, or ask about way to keep your personal financial advisor involved, including through our Charitable Partners Program.
+- Choose an investment strategy from the DCF’s investment pools, or ask about ways to keep your personal financial advisor involved.

 - Recommend grants to nonprofits.
-Each year, consult with the DCF to decide which charities will receive grants from your fund.
+Each year, you may consult with the DCF to decide which charities will receive grants from your fund.
 Grants can be made to any public charity in the U.S., but support of local organizations is encouraged.

 - Add to your fund at anytime to take advantage of additional tax benefits while increasing the amount available for grants.